heatsynclabs/members_api/README.md

 You can run this container directly with: `docker run -it members_api /bin/sh` You'll then have to manually run commands like `npm install` or `npm run start` (see Dockerfile and docker-compose.yml for various assumptions and env vars we use during normal runtime.)

+### Emails/SMTP

+[Inbucket](https://inbucket.org) is running on http://localhost:10001 by default in dev mode so that you can receive emails without actually sending anything.

 ## Tests

 To run tests or coverage, we use lab: